equinix/ansible-collection-equinix/DEVELOPMENT.md

 input = CreateOrganizationInterconnectionRequest(actual_instance=VrfFabricVcCreateInput())
 ```

 That's why we had to add the fourth parameters of `spec_types.Specs`.
-The fourth parameter ("superclass") is a wrappign class for the input class (specified in the third parameters).
-It shouldn't be necessary to use tit too much.
+The fourth parameter ("superclass") is a wrapping class for the input class (specified in the third parameters).
+It shouldn't be frequently needed.